 Markdown Processing

-At its heart is a sophisticated Markdown parser that goes beyond simple HTML conversion.
+The core Markdown parser goes well beyond simple HTML conversion.
 The parser:

 Template System

-The template system uses Jinja2 but with a twist—templates have access to the full document structure, not just rendered HTML.
+The template system uses Jinja2, and templates have access to the full document structure, including the raw content hierarchy.
 This means you can:

 Intelligent Caching